JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskEvaluatorRole`

-Assigning evaluator role Can only be set if there is no one currently assigned to be an evaluator Manager of the task and user we want to assign role to both need to agree Managers can assign themselves to this role, if there is no one currently assigned to it
+Assigning evaluator role.
+Can only be set if there is no one currently assigned to be an evaluator.
+Manager of the task and user we want to assign role to both need to agree.
+Managers can assign themselves to this role, if there is no one currently assigned to it.

-*Note: This function can only be called through `executeTaskRoleAssignment`*
+*Note: This function can only be called through `executeTaskRoleAssignment`.*

 **Parameters**